Pennsylvania bishop punishes predecessor over clergy abuse

-A Roman Catholic bishop in Pennsylvania says he has barred one of his predecessors from representing the diocese in public, citing his failure to protect children from abusive priests.
+A Roman Catholic bishop in Pennsylvania on Friday barred one of his predecessors from representing the diocese in public, citing his failure to protect children from abusive priests.

+Scranton Bishop Joseph Bambera announced the decision more than two weeks after the release of a grand jury report that faulted former Bishop James Timlin for his handling of clergy sexual abuse.

-Bambera says former Bishop James Timlin is permanently barred from representing the diocese “at all public events, liturgical or otherwise.”
-He’s also referred Timlin’s case to the Vatican for possible further action.
+Timlin is permanently banned from representing the diocese “at all public events, liturgical or otherwise,” Bambera said in a statement.
+Bambera also referred Timlin’s case to the Vatican’s Congregation for Bishops for possible further action.

-A Pennsylvania grand jury faulted Timlin for his handling of clergy sexual abuse.
-Timlin led the Scranton diocese for nearly two decades until 2003.
+“It is important that I make this very clear: Bishop Timlin did not abuse children, nor has he ever been accused of having done so.
+Instead, he mishandled some cases of abuse,” Bambera said.
+“He presided over the Diocese of Scranton for nearly 20 years — a time in which the diocese fell short of its duty to protect children.
+And, in many of the cases detailed in the grand jury report, Bishop Timlin fell short, too.”

 Most Read Nation & World Stories